7 most unique old-time holiday events in WV

 2. Heritage Farm’s Christmas “Way Back Weekend,” Huntington

 Located in the riverside city of Huntington, Heritage Farm is a museum and period-specific historical village that celebrates Appalachian heritage and history.
 Their “Way Back Weekends” events are fun-filled extravaganzas of artisans, music, food and special museum tours.
-On Dec.
-5, they will have wagon rides and a petting zoo for the kids, as well as showcases of traditional crafts like blacksmithing, spinning, soap making and more.
+They will have wagon rides and a petting zoo for the kids, as well as showcases of traditional crafts like blacksmithing, spinning, soap making and more.

 3. Colonial Christmas at the Adam Stephen House, Martinsburg